jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

     def a_dict():
       return {}

-  the terminal still shows an :doc:`AssertionError` but now the return value looks more like what is expected
+  the terminal still shows an :doc:`/AssertionError` but now the return value looks more like what is expected

   .. code-block:: python